Relating Wigner's Friend Scenarios to Nonclassical Causal Compatibility, Monogamy Relations, and Fine Tuning: The conundrum for nonclassical causal inference

 \subsection{At odds with No Fine-Tuning}

 As mentioned, Theorem~\ref{thm_RCA} applies to observations made in the spacelike-separated minimal LF scenario.
 Therefore, when considering \emph{non}-spacelike-separated scenarios, Theorem \ref{thm_RCA} has no teeth.
-Nevertheless, there is in fact a completely independent way of arguing against models that explain the violation of LF monogamy via an alternative causal structure: they violate the No Fine-Tuning condition (also known as the faithfulness condition), which is an assumption often used in causal discovery.
+Nevertheless, there is an independent challenge to models that attempt to explain the violation of LF monogamy relations via an alternative causal structure: they violate the No Fine-Tuning condition (also known as the faithfulness condition), which is an assumption often used in causal discovery.

-A causal model is \emph{fine-tuned} if it produces a conditional independence relation that \emph{does not} come from a $d$-separation relation of the causal structure.
-Such a model is often undesirable, since its causal structure is not sufficient to explain why that conditional independence is observed in the data.
-In order to have a satisfactory causal explanation for operational observations, a fine-tuned model needs to be supplemented by further explanations for the appearance of that conditional independence.
-Without supplementary explanations, a fine-tuned causal model suggests that there is a conspiracy of nature that hides certain causal dependencies from our observations.

-Thus, in such cases, a fine-tuned model is undesirable and hence the \emph{No Fine-Tuning} causal discovery rule will be applied. \begin{definition}[No Fine-Tuning] All conditional independence relations in the probability distribution of a causal model must correspond to $d$-separation relations in its causal structure. \end{definition}
+\begin{definition}[No Fine-Tuning / Faithfulness] A causal model is said to satisfy \emph{No Fine-Tuning} or \emph{Faithfulness} if every conditional independence relation in its probability distribution comes from the corresponding $d$-separation relation in its causal structure. \end{definition}

-When a supplementary explanation exists, however, a fine-tuned model is not of concern.
-Cryptographic protocols are examples of such processes.\footnote{A causal model for a cryptography protocol will be fine-tuned.
-This is because the plaintext appears to be uncorrelated with the cyphertext, even though they are not d-separated: the plaintext causally influences the cyphertext.
-Nevertheless, the fine-tuning is not of concern since it can be further explained by how the cryptographer carefully designed the encryption algorithm to wash out any correlation between the plaintext and the cyphertext. }
+In a fine-tuned model, the causal structure is not sufficient to explain why some conditional independences exist, which calls for further explanations.
+Cryptographic protocols are examples of fine-tuned processes with a supplementary explanation; see Appendix~\ref{appendix_cypher} for an example.

-In Ref.~\cite{woodLesson2015,cavalcantiClassical2018} it was proven that, although there are classical causal models explaining violations of Bell inequalities, all such models must be fine-tuned to reproduce the no-signaling condition in a Bell scenario.
-Without a proper supplementary explanation for the appearance of the no-signalling relations, the fine-tuned models are unsatisfactory.

-Here, we construct a No Fine-Tuning no-go theorem for the minimal LF scenario, where not only classical causal models are considered, but also any nonclassical ones under $d$-sep causal modeling framework, with extensions to cyclic causal structures in Sec.~\ref{sec_cyc}.
+In Refs.~\cite{woodLesson2015,cavalcantiClassical2018,Pearl_2021} it was proven that all classical causal models reproducing violations of Bell inequalities must be fine-tuned to satisfy the no-signaling conditions in a Bell scenario.
+Here, we construct a No Fine-Tuning no-go theorem for the minimal LF scenario, where not only classical causal models are considered, but also any nonclassical ones under $d$-sep causal modeling, with extensions to cyclic causal structures in Sec.~\ref{sec_cyc}.